Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Web Appendix Q - Heterogeneous Effect Analyses

 In the first analysis, we use a linear regression that includes the manipulation and controls for socio-demographics (e.g., age, gender, religiosity, political affiliation) that are self-reported in the questionnaire (i.e., variables that would not be available for scoring based only using tweet data).
 Although the treatment assignment (use of power-related words in ad copy) is exogenous, unanticipated differences in pre-treatment covariates (i.e., textual cues from post histories) could simultaneously explain why the use of power-related words in ad copy affects them more or less.

 In the second analysis, we report the results of a two-step approach recommended by Chen, Sridhar, and Mittal (2021) to handle unexpected heterogeneity in treatment effects by accounting for pre-treatment covariates.
 Specifically, we use Causal Forests to estimate individual-level treatment effects of the power manipulation while accounting for our textual cues extracted from post histories.
 Then, in a second step, we use the best linear projection of the conditional average treatment effects using cluster and hetero-skedastic robust standard errors (HEC3) as the dependent variable with the same self-report survey measures (e.g., age, gender, religiosity, political affiliation) as control moderators along with the desire for control and personal sense of power trait scales from the post survey.
 The results are similar, as reported in the main text.
-We now detail unexpected heterogeneity, followed by model specifications and robustness tests.
+Table \ref{tab:ComparisonPowerModels} shows the linear regression results (Table 9) with and without controls and the Average Treatment Effects from the Causal Forest.
+Next, we detail unexpected heterogeneity, followed by model specifications and robustness tests.